jamiedidthis/quartz/content/notes/what's the point if we can't have fun.md

 - Debunks Richard Dawkins and *The Selfish Gene*, likewise Dennett
 - Jean-Paul Sartre at one point became erotically obsessed with lobsters after taking too much mescaline 🤣
-- [[Physicists are the poets of the scientific world]] (more playful and less hidebound creatures than, say, biologists—partly, no doubt, because they rarely have to contend with religious fundamentalists challenging the laws of physics)
+- [[Physicists are the poets of the scientific world]] (more playful and less hidebound creatures than, say, biologists—partly, no doubt, because they rarely have to contend with religious fundamentalists challenging the laws of physics, lol)